beliveau-lab/OligoMiner/README.md

 Note about operating systems
 ----------------------------

-OligoMiner is a set of command-line scripts written in Python 2.7 and can easily be executed from a [Bash Shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell))
+OligoMiner is a set of command-line scripts developed on Python 2.7 that can easily be executed from a [Bash Shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell))

 If you are using standard Linux or Mac OS X sytsems, we expect these instructions to work for you.
 If you are using Windows, we recommend downloading [Cygwin](https://www.cygwin.com/) and running the instructions through that environment, but unfortunately we cannot guarantee that these instructions will work for you.